Back to top

 Recent Regulatory Decisions

 In recent years, paraquat has been approved for re-registration following rigorous evaluation by several regulatory authorities.
 Paraquat has also received periodic re-evaluations of both toxicology and dietary residues by the WHO and FAO, respectively.
-A new FAO specification for paraquat was established in 2008 under the revised process for FAO and WHO specifications for pesticides.

 The Australian Pesticides and Veterinary Medicines Authority (APVMA) have recently (October 2016) concluded and published a comprehensive review of the toxicology of paraquat under the Chemical Review Program: